 Are you naturally curious and exhibit superior judgment, intellect, and people skills?
-Then a career as a Spy/Intelligence Officer might be perfect for you.
+Then a Spy/Intelligence Officer career might be perfect for you.

 A Spy/Investigation Officer work for a security or intelligence agency to protect the interests and security of the nation.
-Their primary duty is to solicit, amass and analyze intelligence and sensitive data from varying national and global sources that the government can’t access by any means.
+Their primary duty is to solicit, amass and analyze intelligence and sensitive data from national and global sources that the government can't access.

-To become a Spy in Australia, you need at least a bachelor's degree that includes criminal law, international affairs, finance, law, human psychology, statistics, and mathematics.
-Additionally, you would require a clean criminal record and a negative drug test to qualify you for this role.
+To become a Spy in Australia, you need a bachelor's degree in criminal law, international affairs, finance, human psychology, statistics, and mathematics.
+Additionally, you require a clean criminal record and a negative drug test to qualify for this role.

-If you are keen to pursue a challenging career and wish to trade in secrets, then you must know how to become a Spy in Australia.
-The article will teach you how to develop the skills necessary, the steps to join the ASIS, and job opportunities of this profession.
+This article will teach you how to develop the skills necessary, spy jobs, the steps to join the ASIS, and the job opportunities in this profession.

 1. Who Is A Spy?